 - It is time to add flour to the cookie dough mix.

-- Next, add baking powder to the bowl and gently incorporate both into the dough, using a spatula and folding it.
+- Next, add the baking powder to the bowl and gently fold it into the dough with a spatula.

-- Line a baking tray with parchment paper, and make eight cookies out of the cookie dough.
-Place them on the tray, and indent the center gently with your thumb to create a shallow well.
+- Line a baking tray with parchment paper and roll out the dough into 8 cookies.
+Place them on the tray and gently indent the center with your thumb to create a shallow well.

 - Enjoy while hot, or let them cool on a wire rack before serving.